NXT Gold Rush (2025): Storylines

-On the October 28 episode of NXT, SmackDown's Chelsea Green and NXT North American Champion Ethan Page discussed their upcoming match for the AAA World Mixed Tag Team Championship at AAA Alianzas on November 2, where Thea Hail passed and called out TNA's Joe Hendry, who appeared and stated that Green and Page should worry about wining the title before talking about it, with both Green and Page stating that they didn't care.
+On the October 28 episode of NXT, SmackDown's Chelsea Green and NXT North American Champion Ethan Page discussed their upcoming match for the AAA World Mixed Tag Team Championship at AAA Alianzas on November 2, where Thea Hail passed and called out Joe Hendry (then signed to TNA), who appeared and stated that Green and Page should worry about winning the title before talking about it, with both Green and Page stating that they didn't care.
 Green and Page subsequently won the title at the event.
 Two nights later on NXT, Green and Page celebrated their victory, but Hendry interrupted.
 Page asked if Hendry wanted a shot at the NXT North American Championship at Gold Rush, which Hendry declined, and announced he wanted a shot at the AAA World Mixed Tag Team Championship.
 After Green and Page stated that Hendry needed a partner, Hendry subsequently introduced Hail as his tag team partner for the event.
 The match was subsequently made official.

 At Halloween Havoc on October 25, The Culling's Tatum Paxley defeated Jacy Jayne to win the NXT Women's Championship.
 Three nights later on NXT, Fatal Influence (Jayne, Fallon Henley, and Lainey Reid) attacked Paxley during her title defense.
 The following week, Fatal Influence defeated Paxley and Culling's Izzi Dame in a six-woman tag team match, with Jayne pinning Dame.
 The following week, Jayne challenged Paxley to prove that her victory at Halloween Havoc was not a fluke by giving her a rematch, with Paxley agreed under the stipulation that if Jayne loses, she would never be able to challenge Paxley for the title again as long as she held it.
 The match was subsequently made official.

 On the June 4 episode of Evolve, Jackson Drake won a fatal four-way elimination match to win the inaugural WWE Evolve Championship by last eliminating Sean Legacy.
 Over the next few months, Drake and his Vanity Project stablemates Swipe Right (Brad Baylor and Ricky Smokes) continued to feud with Legacy.
 On the November 11 episode of NXT, it was announced that Drake would defend the title against Legacy at Gold Rush.

 At TNA Bound for Glory on October 12, TNA's Leon Slater defended the TNA X-Division Championship against Je'Von Evans, but the match ended in a no contest after both men were attacked by DarkState (Cutler James, Saquon Shugars. and NXT Tag Team Champions Dion Lennox and Osiris Griffin).
 Their rivalry continued, and Evans defeated Shugars on the November 4 episode of NXT.
 On the following week, Evans revealed that after speaking with NXT General Manager Ava and TNA Director of Authority Santino Marella, that he and Slater would challenge Lennox and Griffin for the NXT Tag Team Championship at Gold Rush.